Can breast cancer be found early?

 - If you do not hear from your doctor within 10 days, do not assume that your mammogram was normal—call your doctor or the facility.

 Medicare, Medicaid, and most private health insurance plans cover mammogram costs or a percentage of them.
 Low-cost mammograms are available in most communities.
 Call us at 1-800-227-2345 for information about facilities in your area.

 Breast cancer screening is now more available to medically underserved women through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
 This program screens women without health insurance for breast and cervical cancer for free or at very low cost.
 Although the program is administered by each state, the Centers for Disease Control and Prevention (CDC) match funds and support for each state program.
 Each state's Department of Health has information on how to contact the nearest program.

 The program is only designed to provide screening.
 But if a cancer is discovered, it will cover further diagnostic testing and a surgical consultation.

 The Breast and Cervical Cancer Prevention and Treatment Act gives states Medicaid funds to pay for treating breast and cervical cancers that are detected through the NBCCEDP.
-This helps women focus their energies on fighting their disease, instead of worrying about how to pay for treatment.
+This helps women focus on fighting their disease, instead of worrying about how to pay for treatment.
 All states participate in this program.